parthnariya/30-days-of-TS/README.md

 - [ReplaceAll](./Day-10/ReplaceAll.ts) : type that replace the all the substring with given string.
 - [MinusOne](./Day-10/MinusOne.ts) : type that return number decreased by one.

+### :date: Day 11 :

+- [AppendToObject](./Day-11/AppendToObject.ts) : type that adds a new field to the type.
+- [FlatArrayWithDepth](./Day-11/FlatArrayWithDepth.ts) : type that takes an array and emitted the flatten tuple by given depth.

 ## References

 - [BigFrontEnd.dev](https://bigfrontend.dev/)